 Who Are Anthropology Leaders?
 What Do They Do?

 Anthropology Leaders are outstanding Anthropology majors who serve the program in both advisory and ambassadorial capacities.
 As ambassadors, Anthropology Leaders help host alumni and other guests on campus.
 They are peer mentors to fellow Anthropology students and help develop department community.
 As advisors to the Anthropology program faculty and staff, the Leaders provide critical student representation on issues of program development and policy.
 Moreover, Anthropology Leaders work as a team to develop initiatives based on student priorities.

 What Professional Skills Do Anthropology Leaders Learn?

 Anthropology Leaders develop their presentation, public speaking and networking skills through their organizational leadership activities.
 They also strengthen relationships with department faculty and staff by participating in discussions and program initiatives.
 Being an Anthropology Leader is a valuable experience in professional development that allows students to channel their interests in local, national, international and global issues in support of the discipline of anthropology, as well as the University and its educational mission.

-Interested students are invited to submit an Anthropology Leaders Application and supporting materials online by Friday, September 29th.
-Application is open to all majors.
+Interested students are invited to submit an Anthropology Leaders Application and supporting materials online Application is open to all majors.